HL7-DaVinci/plan-net_client/README.md

 ### Reference Implementation

-While it is recommended that users install the client locally, an instance of the client is hosted at https://davinci-plan-net-client.logicahealth.org
+While it is recommended that users install the client locally, an instance of the client is hosted at <Stay Tuned>.

 Users that would like to try out the client before installing locally can use that reference implementation.